-- 10.28 The use of the fixed-basket concept to construct consumer price indices creates difficulties when the actual consumption pattern in the price observation period differs markedly from that of the basket reference period.
+- 10.29 The use of the fixed-basket concept to construct consumer price indices creates difficulties when the actual consumption pattern in the price observation period differs markedly from that of the basket reference period.
 In the case of monthly indices, problems may arise due to the seasonality of the quantities consumed of many goods and services.
 Some products are subject to seasonal variations in their supply.
 These include various services, such as golf memberships or downhill ski lift tickets that are only available for a few months every year.
 Other products are subject to seasonal variations in demand.
 These include many articles of clothing, such as bathing suits and winter coats.
-Whatever the cause, any good or service that experiences seasonal fluctuations in its quantity purchased should be considered a seasonal product. - 10.29 The CPI is based on a fixed-basket, constructed from consumer expenditure data for one year.
+Whatever the cause, any good or service that experiences seasonal fluctuations in its quantity purchased should be considered a seasonal product. - 10.30 The CPI is based on a fixed-basket, constructed from consumer expenditure data for one year.
 The representativeness of an annual fixed-basket index in any one particular month is adversely affected if seasonal products are part of the basket.
 In a fixed-basket index, a seasonal good or service will have the same quantity weight in the basket for all months of the year.
 That quantity will be inappropriately small in the product's in-season months and inappropriately large in its off-season months.
-For example, golf membership will be under-weighted in June's CPI, and over-weighted in December's. - 10.30 The treatment of seasonal goods and services is a contentious issue.
+For example, golf membership will be under-weighted in June's CPI, and over-weighted in December's. - 10.31 The treatment of seasonal goods and services is a contentious issue.
 One effective way of dealing with seasonal products in a fixed-basket index with weights from a calendar year is to avoid the inclusion of highly seasonal products in the sample, that is goods or services for which quantity consumed would fall to zero in any particular month(s) of the year.
-For example, rather than including golf memberships which are unavailable in the winter months, instead the CPI could measure price change of indoor rock climbing passes which are available all year round.
+For example, rather than including golf memberships which are unavailable in the winter months, instead the CPI could measure price change of indoor rock climbing passes which are available all year round. - 10.32 The main problem with this approach is that it may diminish the representativeness of certain indices in certain months.
+For example, while the CPI aims to measure price change for all in-scope consumer products, it must inevitably be based on a sample of product offers (PO) for a relatively small number of representative products (RP) that are considered to be representative of all goods and services within a particular elementary aggregate.
+The problem appears if the price movements of the all-year product, such as indoor rock climbing passes, are not representative of the price movements of all products included in the elementary aggregate.
+This can become particularly problematic in a country with very distinct seasons, such as Canada, where seasonal products may make up a large proportion of consumer spending.
+Not including the price movements of seasonal items could lead to some elementary price indices being unrepresentative of price change experienced by the target population for that expenditure category.